-To get to that goal, it is important to practice a diet of whole foods (lean meats, veggies, nuts and seeds, some fruits, and no added salts/sugars), but I also firmly believe that getting outside in the sunlight and fresh air are also essential to a healthy body and mind.
+To reach those goals, it is important to reduce processed foods, additives, and added sugar.
+Getting outside in the sunlight and fresh air are also essential to a healthy body and mind.
 Balanced doses of intensities, exercises, and nature have proven to be some of the best ways to relieve stress and anxiety and ultimately lead a happier, healthier life.